 So, let’s break down the challenge, potential solutions, and how one relatively unknown solution can save you money, headaches, and time.

 So we’re all on the same page, let’s start with how this need for drastic ventilation came to life.

 Shortly thereafter, Minnesota mandated that grocers need to use 100 percent outside air.
-That meant they couldn’t recirculate air inside their facility.
-This is simple to do but the impact is severe.
+This meant they couldn’t recirculate air inside their facility.
+Simple to do but the impact is severe.
 The result is costly and inefficient when it comes to consistently maintaining comfortable and safe temperature and humidity levels.